Curriculum & Instruction

 Students in a science classroom are actively engaged in the hands-on exploration of the world around them.
 The Georgia Performance Standards (GPS) are the foundation from which all instruction is built.
 When coupled with best practices such as Marazano's High Yield Strategies and Webb's Depth, students are equipped to understand scientific concepts, develop higher order thinking, and inquiry-based skills.
 The students learn subject matter disciplines in the context of inquiry, technology, personal and social perspectives, and the history and nature of science.
 This hands-on approach utilizes explorations that investigate and analyze scientific questions.
 The students are required to demonstrate the ability to communicate mathematically as they actively investigate scientific concepts and share the results of their experimentation.
 This leads to students that are engaged in learning and prepared for either the workforce or matriculation at an institution of higher learning.

 State mandated assessment in science occurs within each grade level.
-The Criterion Referenced Competency Test (CRCT) is used in grades 3–8.
-The End of Course Tests (EOCT) assesses student's knowledge in biology and physical science courses at the high school level.
-The Georgia High School Graduation Tests (GHSGT) is also used to assess student knowledge and is given to students during their junior year.
+The Georgia Milestones in Science is used in grades 3–8.
+The Georgia Milestones End of Course Tests assesses student's knowledge in biology and physical science courses at the high school level.
 Additional information on Georgia's mandated science assessments can be found on the Georgia Department of Education website.